zavolanlab/mirflowz/README.md

 conda activate mirflowz
 ```

-If you plan to run _MIRFLOWZ_ via Conda, we recommend to use the following
+If you plan to run _MIRFLOWZ_ via Conda, we recommend using the following
-command for a faster environment creation specially if it you will run it on a
+command for a faster environment creation, specially if you will run it on an
 HPC cluster.

 ```bash